• Skip to primary navigation

 Conclusion

-With such aggressive plans from R-Jio, India can expect to see a disruption in digital services, in the mobile space.
+With such aggressive plans from R-Jio, India can expect to see a disruption in digital services in the mobile space.
 Let the digital war begin.

 Mukesh Ambani wants to destroy the digital divide in India.
-Finally, we can expect to see the internet inflection point soon in India.
+Finally, we expect to see the internet inflection point soon in India.

 Also see,